-The Northern Canal Walkway is open, but construction work on the Pawtucket Street Bridge over the Northern Canal has begun.
-Due to construction a detour has been developed around the bridge and signage has been posted.
-The detour brings users up 23 stairs to Pawtucket Street.
-To continue on the canal walkways a 24 stair path returns to the Northern Canal.
+The Northern Canal Walkway is open (when water levels allow), but construction work on the Pawtucket Street Bridge over the Northern Canal has begun.
+Due to construction, a detour has been developed around the bridge and signage has been posted.
+The detour brings users up 24 stairs to Pawtucket Street.
+To continue on the canal walkway, a 23-stair path returns to the Northern Canal.
 Updates will be posted here as any new information becomes available, or call the park at (978) 970-5000.

 Walking the Northern Canal

-During the summer months, visitors can experience one of the great marvels of American engineering: the Northern Canal.
+During the summer months, visitors can experience one of the great marvels of mid-19th-century American engineering- the Northern Canal.
 Finished in 1847, the Northern Canal runs along the Merrimack River separated by a 36 foot high granite wall later named the "Great River Wall."

 The Northern Canal Walkway (which includes the Great River Wall) provides breathtaking views of the Merrimack River, the canal and the surrounding areas.
 However, access to the Northern Canal Walkway is only available when the flow rate in the Merrimack River is under 3500 cubic feet per second.